 Foreside Fund Services, LLC serves as the Fund's principal underwriter pursuant to an ETF Distribution Agreement.
+For its services, Foreside Fund Services, LLC is entitled to a fee.
 The Advisor pays these fees monthly.

 Trustees and Officers

 Each Trustee who is not an "interested person" of the Trust receives compensation for their services to the Fund.
 Each Trustee receives an annual retainer fee, paid quarterly.
 Trustees are reimbursed for any out-of-pocket expenses incurred in connection with attendance at meetings.
 The Advisor pays these costs.